gras64/rasa-german-demo/test/test_nlu.md

 - which languages supports rasa
 - How can I change the language

+## intent:ask_faq_is_programming_required
+- Does rasa require programming knowledge
+- Do I need programming skills to develop a chatbot in rasa
+- do I need programming experience to use rasa
+- how to programe rasa
+- Rasa can be programmed in python
+- programming language use
+- what programming languge do i use
+- How do I do the programming?
+- i have never programed before
+- what language do I need to program?
+- do i need to be able to program to use rasa?

 ## intent:ask_faq_opensource
 - is rasa a type of open source software?
 - is rasa open source?